Adhika-masa

 Adhika-māsa (अधिकमास), also called the Adhik-mas, Mala-māsa, and the Purushottama-māsa, is an intercalated month in the Hindu calendar that is inserted to keep the lunar calendar aligned with the months of the year.
-The adhika-masa is an extra lunar month added to the solar calendar every three years so that the lunar and the solar years are synchronised, along with the agricultural cycle and seasons.
+The adhika-masa is an extra lunar month added to the solar calendar approximately every three years so that the lunar and the solar years are synchronised, along with the agricultural cycle and seasons.

 Etymology

 Adhika refers to the Sanskrit word for additional or extra, while masa means month.

 Overview

 When the Sun does not at all transit into a new rāshi (30° sidereal zodiac) but simply keeps moving within a rāshi in a lunar month (before a new moon), then that lunar month will be named according to the first upcoming transit.
 It will also take the epithet adhika or "extra".
 The transition of the Sun from one rāshi to the next is called sankranti.
 For example, if a lunar month elapsed without a sankranti and the next transit is into Mesha (Aries), then this month without transit is labelled Adhika Chaitra.
 The next month will be labeled according to its transit as usual and will get the epithet nija ("original") or shuddha ("clean"), in this case Nija Chaitra.
 The terms Pratham (first) Chaitra and Dvitiya (second) Chaitra may also be used.

 Above description is for the amanta system.
 For the same example, in purnimanta system it would be first half of Chaitra, then Adhika Chaitra, then second half of Chaitra.